North Carolina man dies after being brought out of surf - NewsBreak

 North Carolina man dies after being brought out of surf

-MANTEO, N.C. — A North Carolina man has died after he was brought out of the surf at Cape Hatteras National Seashore,...www.wral.com

-MANTEO, N.C. — A North Carolina man has died after he was brought out of the surf at Cape Hatteras National Seashore,...www.wral.com
+MANTEO, N.C.
+(AP) — A North Carolina man has died after he was brought out of the surf at Cape Hatteras National Seashore, the National Park Service said.

+The victim, whose name wasn’t released, was identified only as a 66-year-old from Buxton, the park service said in a news release.
+The incident occurred on Wednesday on an oceanside beach across from Sandy Bay on Hatteras Island.

+According to the park service, the man collapsed on the beach after being rescued from the ocean by bystanders, who immediately began CPR.
+Emergency personnel arrived and continued resuscitation efforts, but the man died.

 Comments / 0